camel-tooling/camel-idea-plugin/readme.md

 ### Running the unit test

-Running the IntelliJ unit test from maven
+Running the IntelliJ unit test from maven with the community version

 > mvn verify

+Running the IntelliJ unit test from maven with the Ultimate version

+> mvn verify -P ultimate

-Running the test from IDEA requires to add following settings to the run configuration VM options
+Running the test from IDEA community requires to add following settings to the run configuration VM options.

 > -ea
   -Xbootclasspath/p:../out/classes/production/boot